Savestate2A03/FTM2GBMC/README.md

 The noise channel supports the FamiTracker command ```Axx```.

-#### IMPORTANT: Retriggering Volume Envlopes
+#### IMPORTANT: Retriggering Volume Envelopes

-All notes and effect commands retrigger each note's volume envlope.
+All notes and effect commands retrigger each note's volume envelope.
 If you'd like to change the duty cycle/pitch mid-note, you'll need to use a duty macro.

 ```
 C-3 00 A A02